Skip to content Skip to footer

 Contributor(s)

-List all person contributing to both the DMP and the data management in the project.
+List all person contributing both to the DMP and the data management in the project.

-Name is written Given-name Family-name; E.g. Niels Henrik Abel.
+Name is written Given-name Family-name; e.g. Niels Henrik Abel.

 Institutional email addresses as contact email are preferred.